felipefranco-ldn/greenwise/client/README.md

 ## User profile

-GreenWise users are people concerned about environmental issues and their own impact on nature, who know that change starts at home and who have the initiative and goodwill to make changes in their lifestyles for the greater good.
+GreenWise is targeted at people concerned about environmental issues and their own impact on nature, who know that change starts at home and who have the initiative and goodwill to make changes in their lifestyle for the greater good.
 They are likely to be young and middle-aged adults who want to make sure our planet is a good place for future generations to live, and they are aware that urgent action needs to be taken now.

-GreenWise will help its users to find objective information to measure the impact of their lifestyles and will provide a point of reference to compare with.
+GreenWise helps its users to find objective information to measure their impact and provides benchmarks to compare with.
 This is to encourage users to define improvement goals that are compatible with their routines and, finally, contribute to a project that is aligned with their personal interests.

-GreenWise will provide a very easy navigation with information displayed in a concise, clear and easy-to-read way; data will be visualised in a compelling and attractive manner, with colourful images, animated content, etc. The aim is to deliver and interactive journey so that users feel engaged with the content and encouraged to move forward in the site’s narrative.

 ## Getting started with GreenWise